First Interview – what do you wear?

 First Interview

-Start by conducting thorough research on the company.
 Google their name and carefully review any news articles relevant to their activities.
 If you know the specific organization or department you’re interviewing for, try to gather information about them as well.
 Apply the same investigative approach to learn about the recruiter and tech executive you’ll be meeting.
 Utilize LinkedIn to study the tech executive’s profile and background.
 It’s worth mentioning that almost everyone in the business world today has a LinkedIn presence, and you should too (it’s free!).
 Remember, knowledge is power!

 Anticipating the interviewing style of the person across the table can be quite challenging since it varies greatly.
 Some tech executives take a casual approach, treating the interview as a conversation, while others adhere to a more formal structure with a set list of questions.
 Nevertheless, it’s crucial to remain calm and at ease throughout the process.
 Present yourself as a professional, demonstrating confidence and competence.
 Remember, you are conversing with an experienced technology executive, yet their expectations for someone in their first job are not exceedingly high.
 Hence, by maintaining composure and posing thoughtful inquiries, you have the opportunity to pleasantly surprise them.

 Generally, interviews tend to be concise, particularly if the interviewer recognizes your limited industry expertise.
-However, you can prolong the interview by actively engaging and inquiring.
-This will not only impress the tech executive but also demonstrate your research and genuine interest in the position.
-Consider asking relevant questions, such as:
+This often leads to a quicker assessment of your skills and potential fit within the company.
+However, you can prolong the interview by actively engaging with the interviewer and asking insightful questions.
+Inquiring about the company’s future projects, challenges the team is facing, or details about the role can open up a dialogue that highlights your enthusiasm.
+This will not only impress the tech executive but also demonstrate your thorough research and genuine interest in the position.
+Showing that you have put in the effort to understand the company’s goals and align them with your career aspirations can leave a lasting impression.

 • What was it like when they joined the company; how did they get integrated?